sonic-net/SONiC/doc/distributed-data-plane-verification/coral.md

 Figure 7: Time and overhead of verifying all-shortest-path availability in DC networks from green start on commodity network devices.

- It is assumed that the current data center is shown in figure 5, we use three different switches acting as three devices (one edge like ToR1, one aggregation like A1 and one core like D1) whose tasks are to verify their local contracts which are similar to what shown in figure 6.
-Actually, we selected the three devices described above in the 48-ary Fattree and the NGClos datasets, respectively, and verify their local contracts on three commodity switches.
-Figure 7 shows that all local contracts are verified on commodity switches in less than 320ms, with a CPU load ≤ 0.47 and a maximal memory ≤ 15.2MB.
-The power consumption of all three switches deployed with distributed data plane verification is very low, so it is feasible to allow distributed data plane verification planners on the device to verify these local contracts on commodity network devices.
 # 4 Design

 ## 4.1 Overview